-- a) Include all the following elements as detailed in Clause 2.2.2 of the MUTCD Part 3: - · traffic demand - traffic routing - traffic control (including proposed speed limits while workers are present and not present and their justification) - · provision for all road users including users of paths and adjacent transport infrastructure - special vehicle requirements, and - site conditions including property accesses and roadside facilities (e.g. Bus stops, parking bays). - b) Describe traffic arrangements which provide for any necessary sequencing of the work under the Contract while minimising disruption and confusion to road users, local traffic, public transport, emergency vehicles, pedestrians and cyclists. - c) Where required, describe how the construction work area shall be physically and visually isolated from road users. - d) Provide details of how local access to communities and adjacent private properties and businesses will be maintained. - e) Provide details of arrangements to be made for detouring traffic. - f) Identify arrangements for managing the movement of oversize vehicles through the work site (height and width clearance constraints shall be provided by the Principal). - g) Provide details of all road closures and/or traffic lane restrictions required to undertake the work under the Contract. - h) Provide details for timely notification and engagement of the community (business owners, road users and other stakeholders) in advance of alterations to existing traffic conditions.
-The extent of notification required will depend on the scope, impact and duration of the works and will be guided by the requirements of the Community Liaison Plan.
+- a) Include all TMP elements as detailed in Clause 3 of the QGTTM Part 2, including but not limited to: - i. traffic demand - ii. traffic routing - iii. traffic control (including proposed speed limits while workers are present and not present and their justification) - iv. provision for all road users including users of paths and adjacent transport infrastructure - v. special vehicle requirements, and - vi. site conditions including property accesses and roadside facilities (e.g. Bus stops, parking bays). - b) Describe traffic arrangements which provide for any necessary sequencing of the work under the Contract while minimising disruption and confusion to road users, local traffic, public transport, emergency vehicles, pedestrians and cyclists. - c) Where required, describe how the construction work area shall be physically and visually isolated from road users. - d) Provide details of how local access to communities and adjacent private properties and businesses will be maintained. - e) Provide details of arrangements to be made for detouring traffic. - f) Identify arrangements for managing the movement of oversize vehicles through the work site (height and width clearance constraints shall be provided by the Principal). - g) Provide details of all road closures and / or traffic lane restrictions required to undertake the work under the Contract. - h) Provide details for timely notification and engagement of the community (business owners, road users and other stakeholders) in advance of alterations to existing traffic conditions.
+The extent of notification required will depend on the scope, impact and duration of the works and will be guided by the requirements of the Community Control Plan (CCP).
 This process shall incorporate the Principal's requirements with respect to public notifications.